ethan-ou/obs-chroma-key-tools/README.md

 A shader to reduce any colour spill from a chroma key background.

-> This code is almost entirely from a [pull request to obs-studio](https://github.com/janpaul123/obs-studio/blob/063fdc0306dfae24d8c084a44e895f30517472a4/plugins/obs-filters/data/chroma_key_filter.effect) made by @janpaul123.
+> This code is almost entirely from a [pull request](https://github.com/janpaul123/obs-studio/blob/063fdc0306dfae24d8c084a44e895f30517472a4/plugins/obs-filters/data/chroma_key_filter.effect) made by @janpaul123 to obs-studio.
 All credit should be his.

 ## Usage